 XIII.A.
-To suspend a match for any reason other than injury the Referee shall:
+To suspend a match for non-injury situations such as equipment adjustment, removal of foreign objects from competition floor, etc. the Referee shall:

 XIII.A.1.
 Declare kal-yeo to stop the competitor action

 XIII.A.2.
 Order the timekeeper to suspend the time by declaring shi-gan (non-injury time-out) using the proper hand signal